 Goshen High School Orchestras

-The Goshen High School Orchestra program is among the best in the state with 14 state finalist appearances including two state runner-up performances in 2006, and 2007.
+The Goshen High School Orchestra program is among the best in the state with 16 state finalist appearances including the past two years the event has been held and two state runner-up performances.
 There are many string performance opportunities for Goshen students but the program is centered on our three concert ensembles that meet three times a week during the school day.
 In addition to our concert ensembles, students have the opportunity to participate in small chamber ensembles, the musical pit orchestra, our jazz string ensemble, and our Camerata Chamber Orchestra.
 The Goshen High School Orchestras are directed by Mr. Jason Pfeifer and Mr. Sean Patrick.

 Philharmonic Orchestra: The Philharmonic Orchestra is an auditioned ensemble for students in grades 10-12 that are not enrolled in Symphonic Orchestra.
 The Philharmonic Orchestra meets Mondays, Tuesdays, and Thursdays performing in the Fall Orchestra Coffee Concert in October, the Sounds of the Season Orchestra Concert in December, at the ISSMA HS Organizational Festival in April, and the Spring Orchestra Concert in late April.
 Sean Patrick is the podium director of the Philharmonic Orchestra.
-Jason Pfeifer assist this ensemble and Zachary Coudret works with this ensemble once a week.
+Jason Pfeifer & Rachel Horning assist this ensemble.

 Symphonic String/Full Orchestra: The Symphonic Orchestra is the top performing orchestras at Goshen High School consisting of students grades 10-12 selected from a May audition process.
 The Symphonic Orchestra performs as a string orchestra in the Fall and incorporates winds and percussion for the Spring semester performances.
 This Orchestra is known to be among the best in the state and performs professional level literature.
 The Symphonic Orchestra meets Mondays, Wednesdays, and Fridays during the school day and has a weekly Monday evening rehearsal starting in November.
 The Symphonic Orchestra performs in the Fall Orchestra Coffee Concert in October, the Sounds of the Season Orchestra Concert in December, the Spring Orchestra Concert in late April, the ISSMA HS Organizational State Qualification event in late April, and ideally in the ISSMA State Concert Finals event in Early May.
 This is also an ensemble that travels and competes in regional and national festivals.
-Jason Pfeifer is the podium director of the Symphonic Orchestra, Sean Patrick is the assistant director for this ensemble, Zachary Coudret works with this ensemble once a week, and Max Mault is the wind and percussion assistant to the orchestra on Monday nights.
+Jason Pfeifer is the podium director of the Symphonic Orchestra, Sean Patrick & Rachel Horning assist this ensemble.
+Tom Cox is the wind and percussion assistant to the orchestra on Monday nights.

 Chamber Ensembles: In the Goshen Orchestras we affirm the importance of chamber music for our students both from an educational, and practical standpoint.
 Chamber music encourages independent musicianship, demands music literacy, and fosters meaningful musical and social growth in students.
 The Goshen High School Orchestras have the highest level of participation in the ISSMA solo & ensemble of any string program in the region.
 We encourage students to continue working in these ensembles beyond the ISSMA event.
 The orchestra program has a standing ensemble, the Crimson Quartet, which generally performs professional level literature and has participated in the Fischoff National Chamber Competition.